Metro21 Podcast with Vincent Valdes

 Using Technology and Policy to Transform City Life

-CMU's Metro21: Smart Cities Initiative takes a forward-looking creative approach to bringing people, policy and technology together to significantly improve the quality of life for metropolitan area citizens.
-The multidisciplinary effort employs research, development and deployment tactics with key partners to create and test smart city solutions.
+Metro21: Smart Cities Institute at Carnegie Mellon tasks a forward-looking creative approach to bringing people, technology and policy together to significantly improve quality of life in metropolitan areas.
+This multidisciplinary effort employs research, development and deployment tactics with key partners to create and implement smart city solutions around the world.

 As a founding member of the MetroLabs Network, CMU works closely with 35 other city-university partnerships to scale effective solutions, accelerate best practices and advance the understanding of urban science.